 However, there are more modular, customizable solutions that only rely on foundational technologies of the Web and GNU/Linux.

-Note: If you are not familiar with the GNU/Linux command line interface, review the Conventions page before proceeding.
+Note: If you are not familiar with the GNU/Linux command line interface, or you intend to use a script obtained from this site, review the Conventions page before proceeding.

 The Output Format